sorah/himari/README.md

   decision.skip!
 end
 # we can have many rules
-use(Himari::Middleware::AuthorizationRule, name: 'ban-something') do |context, decision|
+use(Himari::Middlewares::AuthorizationRule, name: 'ban-something') do |context, decision|
   if context.request.ip == '192.0.2.9'
     next decision.deny!("explicit deny for some banned ip") end